GSA/fpki-guides/_announcements/02_digicert_ca_decommissioning.md

 Remaining active certificates issued from any of the CAs listed in the table below will be revoked.
 Each CA planned for decommissioning will issue a long-lived CRL, and then have its signing CA certificate revoked by the Symantec Class 3 SSP Intermediate CA - G3 CA.

-The following CAs are planned for revocation and removal:
+The following CAs are planned for revocation and decommissioning:

 | Certificate Serial Number | Subject | Issuer |
 |---------------------------|---------|--------|